MischaU8/yumyum/display/outliner-rename_fxBKmC8Lsxg.md

 Version:
 Uploaded: 2023-06-01

-yum yum
-Floyd here with a quick look at renaming items in Plasticity as your scene becomes more populated with items such as curves solids and grooves staying organized becomes important one way to stay organized is to rename the items by simply double-clicking the name you want to edit in the outliner typing a new name and then pressing enter add this simple step to your workflow to speed up asset creation in Plasticity
+As your scene becomes more populated with items such as curves, solids and [[groups]], staying organized becomes important.

+One way to stay organized is to rename the items by simply double-clicking the name you want to edit in the [[outliner]], typing a new name and then pressing `Enter`.

+Add this simple step to your workflow to speed up asset creation in Plasticity.